 Our corporate headquarters is located at 555 Maryville University Drive, Suite 400, St. Louis, Missouri 63141, in a leased facility.
-We own 13 of our distribution centers and lease the balance.
-Warehouse space at distribution centers aggregated to approximately 3.2 million square feet as of December 31, 2013.
+We own 13 of our 27 distribution centers and lease the balance.
+The owned distribution centers are utilized as security for our credit facility.
+Warehouse space at distribution centers aggregated to approximately 3.2 million square feet as of December 31, 2014.
 Distribution centers range in size from 21,100 square feet to 260,000 square feet.
 The types of facilities at these centers vary by location, from traditional wholesale distribution warehouses to facilities with broad product offerings and capabilities for a wide range of value added services such as pre-hung door operations.
 We believe that our locations are well maintained and adequate for their purposes.